 Part of She Bears’ longevity can be traced to the bond between the musicians, but also to the willingness of the players to adapt and reprioritize the music, with She Bears taking a gradual back seat to life developments that included relationships, family and careers.
 Over time, two or three practices a week became two or three practices a month, and weeks-long, get-in-the-van tours turned into spot duty opening for touring and local acts at venues throughout Columbus.

-It’s a reality that Pence said calcified during the pandemic-driven shutdown, which forced the band to cancel plans to tour in support , You Should Get Lost, from 2022, the long pause also introducing a new sense of perspective.
+It’s a reality that Pence said calcified during the pandemic-driven shutdown, which forced the band to cancel plans to tour in support of its final album, You Should Get Lost, from 2022, the long pause also introducing a new sense of perspective.
 “Returning to our music in the last couple of years, I think we were able to look back a bit and get some perspective on how far we’d come and what we had accomplished,” he said.
 “I don’t know if it felt like maybe more of the band was behind us than in front of us, but some of those more ambitious ideas and goals and thoughts were different.
 We’re not a band now that’s going to attempt to tour six weeks straight with no budget, running only on blind ambition.”

 The decision to end She Bears originated in conversations six months ago, following news that two members (Franz and Eiler) had been offered opportunities that would require them to move out of state.
 “It literally became a thing where life was pulling us in different directions,” Pence said.